eusholli/image-pipeline/README.md

   -n NAME, --name NAME  set the display name of this object detection process,
                         defaults to "imageaiProcessor" if missing
 ```

+Alternatively to start dnnFaceProcessor with the defaults type  `python imageai/dnnFaceProcessor.py` and to start haarFaceProcessor with the defaults type  `python imageai/haarFaceProcessor.py`.

+If running with the default topic names (system already wired to ingest/display correctly) then it is best to only run one detection algorithm at one time.

 ### Redaction Shell